cbarkinozer/Spring/Documentation/1_ Spring.md

 **The Spring Framework** (Spring) is a modular, open-source application framework that provides infrastructure support for developing Java applications.
 Spring, one of the most popular Java Enterprise Edition (Java EE) frameworks, assists developers in creating high-performance applications using simple Java objects (POJOs).
 Rod Johnson created it in 2003 because the EJB had architectural problems.
-Spring is the most popular framework for java.
+Spring is one of the most popular frameworks for java.

 **Plain old java object(POJO)**: An ordinary Java object, not bound by any special restriction.
 It should not implement or extend any class/interface.